sonusourav/instigo-server/README.md

   - Paste Url of /mess/ratings/1/breakfast from above table in postman
   - You can add 0-6 and (lunch,snacks,dinner,breakfast) respectively in above url e.g."/mess/ratings/5/snacks
   -check db for raters and ratings
+* Postcourse:
+  -Follow following Commands:
+  -cd seed
+  - node courses-seeder.js
+  -You should see the output("Added successfully") -check db for courses
+* Getcourses:
+  - Paste Url of /courses from above table in postman
+* Postdocuments:
+  - Paste Url of /documents/1 from above table in postman
+  - Fill the formData instead of raw data in Body Tab
+  - You can add 1-2 course respectively in above url e.g."/documents/2" -check /courses/getdocuments/1 or 2 in above url to get the document related to particular Course.